 As such, it is very important to engage and manage all stakeholders to ensure that they provide continual buy-in and support of the change throughout the course of the implementation.

-Something else you should note before we provide an overview of how to create your stakeholder management plan is that primary, key and critical stakeholders are needed to play key change management roles to help increase end-user adoption of the change.
+Something else you should note before we provide an overview of how to create your stakeholder management plan is that primary, key, and critical stakeholders are needed to play key change management roles to help increase end-user adoption of the change.

-For example, we might need our primary stakeholders to cascade or waterfall down communications to their respective groups and direct reports.
+For example, we might need your primary stakeholders to cascade or waterfall down communications to their respective groups and direct reports.
 In addition, when we need to train impacted end-users, we often will need the help of our key leadership stakeholders (also referred to as primary stakeholders) to remind their employees to attend the training sessions.